gabriele16/sats4u/README.md

 * Backtest using `backtrader`
 * Live-trading using `python-binance`

-# Disclaimer:
+## Note:
 Currently the model is underfitting.
+Further improvements:
-Possible ways forward are to follow guidelines documented in [Advances in Financial Machine Learning](https://www.amazon.co.jp/Advances-Financial-Machine-Learning-English-ebook/dp/B079KLDW21), written by Marcos Lopez de Prado.
+* Implement some of the features discussed in [Advances in Financial Machine Learning](https://www.amazon.co.jp/Advances-Financial-Machine-Learning-English-ebook/dp/B079KLDW21), written by Marcos Lopez de Prado.
-Other improvements are to implement a Denoising Autoencoder to select best features, see [Jane Street: Supervised Autoencoder MLP
+* Implement a Denoising Autoencoder to select best features, see [Jane Street: Supervised Autoencoder MLP ](https://www.kaggle.com/code/gogo827jz/jane-street-supervised-autoencoder-mlp/notebook)
-](https://www.kaggle.com/code/gogo827jz/jane-street-supervised-autoencoder-mlp/notebook)